treussart/ProbeManager/README.rst

 Operating System
 ================

-OSX and Debian are Supported.
+OSX, Debian and Ubuntu are Supported.

 Requirements
 ============